-Sometime in the midafternoon, near a broad fork toward the creeks lower stretches, we pull up along the shore for a few moments to eat, to rest, and to probe the surrounding sawgrass brush; and like a pair of unwieldy dead fiberglass seals, we heave the boats up onto the thin finger of the peninsula, our feet sinking down into the silty mud of the bank as we make our way onto land.
+Sometime in the midafternoon, near a broad fork toward the creeks lower stretches, we pull up along the shore for a few moments to eat, to rest, and to probe the surrounding sawgrass brush.
+Like a pair of dead fiberglass seals, we heave the unwieldy boats onto the thin finger of the peninsula, our feet sinking into the silty mudbank as we prod our way onto land.

 The sun over the sawgrass slants down with a hard, coppery cant.
 In this failing midafternoon light, thin trails of clouds race in wispy white tendrils across the clean dome of the sky.